memopussle/todolist-API/README.md

 V. Display the new task

-- make a GET request and get all the tasks once again and show them on the page. -> we always get the lastest data
+- make a GET request and get all the tasks once again and show them on the page.
+By this way, we always get the lastest data

+- store the first ajax GET reuqest in a function and call that function at the end in order to push it to HTML after a new task is created

+VI.
+Remove a task